 If a student needs help with resolving a conflict or if a student feels that he/she is being bullied, he/she should communicate with a staff member such as a teacher, counselor, or administration.

 If a student or parent/guardian does not feel comfortable reporting a bullying incident directly to a WCS teacher or administrator, he/she can submit a Bullying Report.
 The student can leave his/her name or submit the report anonymously.
 An incident can also be reported through the WCS App.

 See Williamson County Board of Education policy 6.316 for more information regarding suspensions.

 In order to maintain a safe, civil, and supportive learning environment, all forms of sexual harassment and discrimination on the basis of sex are prohibited.
 This shall cover employees, employees' behaviors, students, and students' behaviors while on school property, at any school-sponsored activity, on school-provided equipment or transportation, or at any official school bus stop in accordance with federal law.

 The Title IX Coordinator shall respond promptly to all general reports as well as formal complaints of sexual harassment and may be reached at any time by phone or email.

 The following are zero-tolerance offenses that will result in a calendar year expulsion:

-- Assault that results in bodily injury upon any teacher, principal, administrator, any other employee of the school, or school resource ofﬁcer.
+Assault that results in bodily injury upon any teacher, principal, administrator, any other employee of the school, or school resource ofﬁcer; and

 For more information, refer to Williamson County School Board policy 6.309.